Do you struggle with annoying water retention? We’ll show you how to shed unnecessary water weight quickly, while staying healthy.

 Bodybuilders usually approach shedding water weight in a very systematic way.
 They follow a precise diet plan that tells them exactly how much protein, carbs, fat, and water they can consume.
 With these plans they manage to maintain maximum muscle volume, while bringing their water retention to a minimum.

 Important reminder: These methods for shedding water weight are only very short-term solutions to reducing your weight and water retention.
+They are not recommended for people who do sport as a hobby,.

 First, find out what’s causing your water retention.